jbwyke/curated-backend/README.md

 # Curated-backend

 ## Project Description
-A backend to control data flow for the curated frontend
+A backend to control data flow for the curated frontend ([found here](https://github.com/Foxpope/curated-frontend))

 ## Technologies Used